 Our scenery is breath-taking and is easily accessible.
 And there is a wealth of cultural activities to keep boredom at bay.

 But for anyone thinking of moving to Ireland I’ll have to be honest.
-It’s a difficult country to live in.
+It’s not always the easiest country to live in.
 The cost of living, the limited employment opportunities and the inclement weather are the most obvious challenges.
 But it’s a country with a strong social conscience, an excellent education system, is politically stable and respected internationally for its diplomacy.

 I’m amazed at the number of people abroad, particularly in fellow EU countries, who lack basic knowledge about Ireland.
 If you’re planning a trip to Ireland you’ll need to know one very important fact: the island of Ireland is divided into two jurisdictions.

-A) Republic of Ireland which consists of 26 counties and has been an independent country since 1921.
+A) Republic of Ireland which consists of 26 counties and is an independent country.

 B) Northern Ireland which is part of the UK and consists of the remaining 6 counties on the north of the island.